Account-Snooping Yahoo Engineer Escapes Jail Time

 A former Yahoo software developer charged with hacking into customer accounts escaped jail time last week.
 Reyes Daniel Ruiz, 35, received five years of probation for hacking accounts in the search for private images and videos with sexual content.

 Ruiz targeted accounts belonging to younger women, including personal friends and work colleagues.
-After accessing the Yahoo accounts, he went on to snoop in around 100 other cloud service accounts belonging to the victims, including iCloud, Facebook, Gmail, Photobucket, and Dropbox.
+After accessing the Yahoo accounts, he went on to snoop in around 100 other cloud service accounts belonging to the victims, including iCloud, Facebook, Gmail, Photobucket and Dropbox.
 He also used these accounts to find other victims.

 He was charged with computer intrusion and interception of a wire communication.
 He pleaded guilty to the former and was released on a $200,000 bond.
-He has been working temporary jobs and drawing unemployment since.

 Along with a potential five-year jail sentence, Ruiz could have faced a fine of $250,000.
-However, the judge sentenced him to five years' probation along with twelve months of home confinement and electronic monitoring.
+However, the judge sentenced him to five years’ probation along with 12 months of home confinement and electronic monitoring.
 He must also pay $115,957 in restitution to Oath.
-Only 3,137 of the hacked accounts' owners could be identified because Ruiz destroyed the hard drive containing the identities of the remaining victims.
+Only 3137 of the hacked accounts’ owners could be identified because Ruiz destroyed the hard drive containing the identities of the remaining victims.

 According to the sentencing memorandum, “none of the images or videos were shared.
 The defendant also stresses that he has never had any interest, nor did he take any action, to contact or meet the victims.
 He used the videos and images solely for his own self-gratification for which he is now very ashamed and remorseful.”